VAMDC/Standards/doc/source/dataModel/vamdcxsams/processCollisions.rst

 	or as the parameters values and validity limits of a fit function (**FitData** element).
 The fit function is defined in the :ref:`Functions` branch.
-	Extending :ref:`PrimaryType`, it adds following attributes and elements:
+	DataSet element has the following elements and attributes:

-	*	string attribute **dataDescription**, that specifies the type of data.
+	*	string attribute **dataDescription** specifying the type of data in dataset.
-		Allowed values are:
+		Possible values are:

 		- crossSection
 		- collisionStrength